parameter1/base-web/packages/marko/server/MIGRATING.md

 See `./src/boot/config/schema.js` for complete list of fields.
 Note that `onError` is used for handling internal service errors, not for handling errors inside the server code itself.

 ## Server/Site Config
 Passed from `boot` via `config.server`.
 The config object is wrapped with `object-path` helpers (such as `get`, `set`, `getAsArray` etc), which must be used when accessing values.
-The config is set globally to the `server.$conf` property (when accessing via an Express route) or `out.global.$conf` when in a Marko template.
+The config is set globally to the `server.conf` property (when accessing via an Express route) or `out.global.conf` when in a Marko template.

-The `site` config is now embedded within the server config, accesible via `server.$conf.get('site.config')` or `out.global.$conf.get('site.config')`.
+The `site` config is now embedded within the server config, accesible via `server.conf.get('site.config')` or `out.global.conf.get('site.config')`.
 This (along with GraphQL) is probably the largest change.
 The core site values (such as name, host, imageHost, etc) must now be set at boot time.
 This prevents the web server from having to make a website context query on _every_ request.

 ## Config Changes
 - `onAsyncBlockError` becomes `marko.error.asyncBlockNotifier`